Canada Ski Holidays

 Ski Banff & Lake Louise

 These two exciting mountain towns in the Canadian Rockies have some of the best skiing anywhere in the world.
-The dry climate makes for perfect powder snow, while the apres in Banff is second-to-none.
-You can easily ski three world-class ski resorts from the two towns - Banff Sunshine, Lake Louise and Mt Norquay Resorts.
+The dry climate makes for perfect powder snow, while the après in Banff is second-to-none.
+You can easily ski three world-class ski resorts from the two towns - Banff Sunshine, Lake Louise and Mt Norquay, which are all popular resorts.
 Buy a SkiBig3 pass to ski all three resorts on one lift pass.

 Marmot Basin is one of the most picturesque ski resorts located in the Canadian Rocky Mountains.
 It is located in the namesake town of stunning Jasper National Park in Alberta and can be accessed from both Calgary and Edmonton international airports.
 There's a reason why USA Today ranked Jasper as the Top Ski Town of 2018 thanks to its quiet, friendly centre.